makhmudislamov/echosnippetsVSCodeExtension/README.md

 4. Reload VS Code
 5. Open any `.go` file in VS Code.
 EchoSnippets is now activated

+### Version 1.2.1
+The following additional snippets were added;
+- boilerplate function for basic authentication
+- snippet for basic route testing function setups

 ### Version 1.0.0

 Initial release of EchoSnippets include 3 snippets: